Q&A about Reena & Newy with Kids

 *Coincidentally, on the flight from to Australia (LAX – Sydney) in September 1998, I was sitting next to a friendly woman from Newcastle.
 When I asked her if I should include Newcastle on my list of places to visit, she replied “Don’t bother, it’s a dirty steel town”.
 How I wish I had ignored her advice and visited then.

 Are you married?
-How many children do you have?
+Do you have children?

-Yes, I’m married to Mr Newy with Kids, a local firefighter who is the love of my life except for when he annoys me.
-We have a 15-year old daughter who was conceived after a few years of IVF.
-We would have loved a larger family but due to my infertility issues from severe endometriosis, just having one was a bit of a miracle.
+Yes — I’m married to my husband, a local firefighter who is the love of my life except for when he annoys me.
+We have a 16-year-old daughter who was conceived after several years of IVF.

 My ongoing thanks to Dr Andrew Hedges and the staff of Hunter IVF and endometriosis specialist Dr Danny Chou at St George Private Hospital.
 Without them, I wouldn’t have my daughter or this website.